taniaarya/personal-diary/README.md

 - `test_diary_integration.py`: the Python integration test file for diary's CRUD operations.
 - `test_diary_user.py`: the Python test suite for user-related operations.

+### Sphinx Documentation
+The `docs` folder contains the project's automatically-generated Sphinx documentation.
+To access the Sphinx documentation, open on the `index.html` file in a browser.
+This will open the main page that links to the specific module pages.

 ## Team Member Split
 ### Tania (20%)
 - Setup SQL database connection using Flask-SQLAlchemy